Port to Starboard Orientation

 Side Profile = Uncovered Plates

-There are differences between 6V batteries and the typical 12V batteries used in marine applications.
-No one ever discusses these points so I will.
+There are some construction differences between 2V & 6V batteries and the typical 12V batteries often used in marine applications.

-6V deep cycle batteries are taller than typical “marine” 12V batteries.
+A 2V or 6V deep cycle batteries are taller than typical “marine” 12V batteries in order to leave room in the bottom of the case to collect lead sulfate.
 Why?
-They are sold and used most widely in golf car applications and the added height benefits these batteries in two important ways.
+They are sold and used most widely into heavy deep cycling use such as industry or golf car applications, and the added height benefits these batteries in two important ways.

-1- The added height often gives more electrolyte depth covering the plates when compared to typical 12V “deep cycle” batteries where the plates are considerably taller than a starting or dual purpose battery.
+1- The added height sometimes, but not always, gives more electrolyte depth covering the plates when compared to typical 12V “deep cycle” batteries where the plates are considerably taller than a starting or dual purpose battery.
 Golf carts are often driven on hilly terrain, parked at steep angles and this type of movement is closer to what a monohull sailboat undergoes.
-Only off road jeeps and four-wheelers put flooded batteries through the same pains as a golf car or sailboat… This added case height, and centered fill caps, allows for less chance of the plates uncovering when the golf car moves about on hilly terrain.
+Only off road jeeps and four-wheelers put flooded batteries through the same pains as a golf car or sailboat.
+This added case height, and centered fill caps, allow for less chance of the plates uncovering when the golf car moves about on hilly terrain.

 2- In deep cycling applications, like golf cars or sailboats, sulfation of flooded batteries is just a fact of life.
-The bottoms of 6V battery cases are deeper allowing for the collection of more shed lead sulfate.
-This battery shows very little sulfate in the bottom of the case but I have seen autopsied batteries with a “snow” covering of lead sulfate in the bottom of the case.
-12V batteries can be “shorted” internally due to the build-up of lead sulfate which eventually can reach the plates and short across them.
-This is quite rare in quality deep cycle batteries.
+The bottoms of 6V battery cases are deeper thus allowing for the collection of more shed lead sulfate to collect.
+This battery shows very little sulfate in the bottom of the case but I have cut open / autopsied batteries with a depth of lead sulfate in the bottom of the case that is actually touching the bottoms of the cells in 12V form factor G-24, 27 & 31 batteries..
+The typical marine 12V batteries can actually become shorted internally, due to the build-up of lead sulfate, which eventually can reach the plates.
+This same phenomenon is quite rare in quality deep-cycle batteries.

 A Proper Orientation